I bet it is very hard for you to love all the people in the world. There are only four people in our family, and I can never do it. –Nan

 This month is about your beliefs.
 July’s quote cannot be denied nor confused.
 We’ve been there.
 Some remains there (by choice).
 However, by our beliefs, there is always hope.

 With this being said as an opening dialogue I would like to take an opportunity to reflect on a piece I ran across in my daily reading.
 It’s from the author Ray Grigg in his book titled, “The Tao of Relationships.

 Neither Stone nor Water

-It is said that water is soft and stone is hard.
+It is said that water is soft and the stone is hard.
 Yet in the softness of water is something unyielding that erodes the hardness of stone.
-In the hardness of stone is something yielding that gives way to the softness of the water.
+In the hardness of the stone is something yielding that gives way to the softness of water.
 Find the hardness in water and the softness in stone.